mlech26l/bayesian_nn_safety/README.md

 # Infinite Time Horizon Safety of Bayesian Neural Networks

-Materials will be uploaded soon
+Materials will be uploaded by Thursday 9th of December 2021